Quick Reference guide

 - The weight of the cart cannot exceed 100 pounds to prevent the cart from falling into the collection truck.

 - Material should not protrude more than 18 inches above the top of the cart.

 - Anything outside of the cart and not meeting either the large item collection or the move-out/household cleanup collection requirements will not be collected.
 See below section on Excess Refuse for more information.

 - Always place your cart so that the white serial numbers are facing the street.
 This places the lid opening in the proper position for emptying.

 - Place your cart at the curb edge in your driveway apron or next to it so that it is four (4) feet away from obstacles such as parked cars, mailboxes, and utility poles.

 - Carts should be side-by-side with adequate space between carts.
 Please do not stack one behind the other.

 - Avoid placing collection carts in the street gutter.
 Carts in the street interfere with traffic, street sweeping and snow plowing.

 - For carts placed in the street gutter, operators are instructed empty the carts and place them out of the roadway, such as on the terrace or in the driveway apron so they are no longer an obstruction.

 - If you live in the Clean Streets/Clean Lakes special street sweeping zone, never place your cart in the gutter on days when sweeping is scheduled.

-- In some neighborhoods, due to how heavily parked in they are during collection, carts placed in the street gutter to ensure collection is acceptable - however, the carts are still obstructions to other city services and should be moved soon after emptying.
+- In some neighborhoods, due to how heavily parked in they are during collection, carts placed in the street gutter to ensure collection is acceptable, though it is far from ideal.
+Carts are still obstructions to other city services (just like those parked cars).

 - Place your refuse cart on the opposite side of the driveway from your recycling cart.